 Entertainment Center is a facility used to help players improve their form.
 It has 3 levels and they all differ in capability and maintenance costs.

-- Entertainment Center level I has room for ONE player and it increases the chances for your players form to stay at the same level and also it increases the chance for his form to increase by one level at the same time it diminishes the chances for his form to drop.
-Cost per player depend on the League you play in.
+- Entertainment Center Level I has room for ONE player and it increases the chances for the form of the player to stay at the same level; it also increases the chance for his form to increase by one level.
+At the same time, the chances for his form to drop are diminished.
+The cost per player depends on the League you play in.

-- Entertainment Center level II has room for TWO players and it further increases the chances for your players form to increase as well as stay at the same level but it completely removes any chance for their form to drop.
-Cost per player depend on the League you play in.
+- Entertainment Center Level II has room for TWO players and it further increases the chances for your players’ form to increase as well as stay at the same level, but it completely removes any chance for their form to drop.
+The cost per player depends on the League you play in.

 Fan club is the number of fans your team has and that you can count on to come watch your matches.
-When you win matches your team’s fan club increases and when you lose matches your team’s fan club decreases and less people come to watch your matches.
-When you play games the size of your opponent’s fan club also maters because they will also come to support their team.
-Also when playing friendly matches when playing with teams that have a bigger fan club you ensure a higher income from tickets.
+When you win matches your team’s Fan Club increases, but when you lose matches your team’s Fan Club decreases and less people come to watch your matches.
+When you play games, the size of your opponent’s fan club maters as well, because they will also come to support their team.
+Additionally, when you play friendly matches with teams that have a bigger fan club you ensure higher income from tickets.